OpenAI debuts voice cloning tool, but deems it too risky for public release

 OpenAI said it would make “a more informed decision” about deploying the technology at scale based on testing and public debate.

-The company said that it believes the technology should only be rolled out with measures that ensure the “original speaker is knowingly adding their voice to the service” and prevent the “creation of voices that are too similar to prominent figures.”
+The company added that it believes the technology should only be rolled out with measures that ensure the “original speaker is knowingly adding their voice to the service” and prevent the “creation of voices that are too similar to prominent figures.”

 The misuse of AI has emerged as a major concern ahead of elections this year in countries representing about half the world’s population.